Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Abstract

 \section{Abstract}

-Gaussian process regression is often applied for learning unknown systems and specifying the uncertainty of the learned model.
-When using Gaussian process regression to learn unknown systems, a commonly considered approach consists of learning the residual dynamics after applying some standard discretization, which might however not be appropriate for the system at hand.
-Variational integrators are a less common yet promising approach to discretization, as they retain physical properties of the underlying system, such as energy conservation or satisfaction of explicit constraints.
-In this work, we propose the combination of a variational integrator for the nominal dynamics of a mechanical system and learning residual dynamics with Gaussian process regression.
+Gaussian process regression is increasingly applied for learning unknown dynamical systems.
+In particular, the implicit quantification of the uncertainty of the learned model makes it a promising approach for safety-critical applications.
+When using Gaussian process regression to learn unknown systems, a commonly considered approach consists of learning the residual dynamics after applying some generic discretization technique, which might however disregard properties of the underlying physical system.
+Variational integrators are a less common yet promising approach to discretization, as they retain physical properties of the underlying system, such as energy conservation and satisfaction of explicit kinematic constraints.
+In this work, we present a novel structure-preserving learning-based modelling approach that combines a variational integrator for the nominal dynamics of a mechanical system and learning residual dynamics with Gaussian process regression.
 We extend our approach to systems with known kinematic constraints and provide formal bounds on the prediction uncertainty.
-The simulative evaluation of the proposed method shows desirable energy conservation properties in accordance with the theoretical results and demonstrates the capability of treating constrained dynamical systems.
+The simulative evaluation of the proposed method shows desirable energy conservation properties in accordance with general theoretical results and demonstrates exact constraint satisfaction for constrained dynamical systems.